serverless/examples/aws-node-serve-dynamic-html/README.md

 ## Use-cases

-- landing pages for marketing activities
+- Landing pages for marketing activities
-- dynamic single use webpages
+- Single use dynamic webpages